-I conducted UX Research to improve the website accessbility for the Northern Illinois Special Recreation Association, resulting in a 20% increase in new participants.
+I conducted UX Research to improve readability and usability of the Northern Illinois Special Recreation Association, resulting in a 20% increase in new participants.

 1 Marketing Specialists and 1 Developer